 put wolk.py and finally

 Once that all the files are in place you can enter REPL mode by entering

 repl.
 Now you can perform a soft-reboot of the device by pressing CTRL+D (exit REPL mode with CTRL+] ).
 The board will run boot.py that will start main.py and duplicate its output to the terminal so you can make sure that the device can connect to the WiFi network.
 At this point, the onboard LED should glow a faint red, signalling that the light switch is in the off state.

 Finally, to change the state of the light switch, you need to create a dashboard on WolkAbout IoT Platform and place a widget for controlling the switch.
-To do so, navigate to the Dashboards section, press + and enter a name for the dashboard.
-Then you can add a widget to your dashboard by pressing Add widget
+To do so, navigate to the Dashboards section, click + button and enter a name for the dashboard.
+Then you can add a widget to your dashboard by clicking Add widget